cavalleria/learngit/README.txt

 learngit

 Git is a distributed version control system.
-Git is a distributed version control system.
+Git is free software distributed under the GPL.